jmurret/bike-map/README.md

 Notes:
 --------------------------
 -Some locations have a center point that is a little off with the default zoom level for the city.
 Try a few and you will see.
 Denver and Portland to name a few work really well.
+-Integration tests in App.test.js highlight the value of integration tests.
+Achieving the same full tests coverage of almost 100% as unit tests (not including map related tests as I try to find the best way to test).
+Integration tests are capturing the desired interaction and the implementation can be change yet still support these tests.

 John Murret (jmurret@yahoo.com)